KubaBoi/kelp/README.md

 ### Warning!!

 If copying address remember to use `byte` data type or `FRE` instruction as in first example.
-Otherwise `num2` would allocate some memory, but after `CPT` instruction, this allocated memory will be unreachable.
+Otherwise `num2` would allocate some memory, but after `CPT` instruction, this allocated memory would be unreachable and that would cause memory leaks.

 In the second example there is no need to `FRE` instruction because allocated memory will be filled with values;